dazinator/dazinator.github.io/source/_posts/2015-12-01-dnnpackager-getting-started.md

 title: "DnnPackager - Getting Started"
 ---

-## Dnn Packager
+## Dnn Packager - Super Smooth Module Development
-In this post, I am going to show you how to get up and running with your DotNetNuke module / extension development, using DnnPackager.
+In this post, I am going to show you how to get up and running with DnnPackager for your DotNetNuke module / extension development.

 ## Tools of the Trade
 I am using VS2015 Community Edition, but this should would equally well with previous versions.